Activist investor Bramson calls time on 3i investment

 Media-shy Bramson has a history of taking on the managements of companies he considers to be underperforming.

-In 2011 he led a boardroom coup at British fund firm F&C Asset Management FCAM.L, ousting the chairman and pursuing a root-and-branch shake-up of the 144-year old company after years of share price underperformance.
+In 2011 he led a boardroom coup at British fund firm F&C Asset Management, ousting the chairman and pursuing a root-and-branch shake-up of the 144-year old company after years of share price underperformance.